 (We’d rather stop here.)

-Obviously, no sane person would ever want to sit through such a commercial.
-People don’t want to know HOW a burger is made—they just want to bite into a scrumptiously juicy, hot burger.
+Obviously, no sane person would sit down to a commercial featuring raw slaughterhouse footage.
+People don’t want to know HOW a burger is made—they just want to bite into its scrumptiously juicy, hot beef patty.

 The Art of Creating Simple, Memorable Messages

-At BoostYourCampaign, we’ve crafted thousands of ad messages for crowdfunding campaigns that made more than $100k as well as ad campaigns for established brands and corporations.
+At BoostYourCampaign, we’ve crafted thousands of ad messages for crowdfunding campaigns that made more than $1 million as well as ad campaigns for established brands and corporations.
 Throughout this journey, we’ve discovered a remarkable strategy that successful campaigns often use.